Where to Recycle or Donate Packing Materials in DC in 2026

 You can drop off certain materials for free at DPW location:

 Fort Totten Transfer Station is located at 4900 John F. McCormack Road NE, Washington, DC 20011.
 It is open to the public Tuesday through Friday from 10:00 AM to 2:00 PM, and on Saturdays from 7:00 AM to 2:00 PM.
 The facility is closed on Sundays and Mondays.
-It accepts select recyclable materials, including flattened cardboard, paper, and certain types of plastic, specifically plastics labeled #1 and #2.
+Bring proof of DC residency before visiting.

 📝 Helpful tips: